 • TEA AND COFFEE

-The Phantele has seven bedrooms: a family en-suite room with double bed and bunkbed; two double rooms with en-suite facilities; one double room, one twin room and two singles that share a bath suite, separate shower and separate toilet.
-All rooms have a flat screen TV with Freeview (some with a DVD player) and tea and coffee-making facilities.
+The Phantele has nine bedrooms: a family en-suite room with double bed and bunkbed; two double rooms with en-suite facilities; one double room, one twin room and two singles that share a bath suite, separate shower and separate toilet.
+All rooms have a Smart TV’s (some with a DVD player) and tea and coffee-making facilities.
 An iron, ironing board and baby cot can be requested.
-The dining room is equipped with a fridge, microwave, kettle, toaster and coffee machine for guests’ use.
+The dining room is equipped with a fridge, microwave and kettle for guests’ use.
 A high chair is also provided.
-Guest are welcome to use the onsite wireless internet for a small charge.
+Guest are welcome to use the onsite free wireless internet.

 Our Breakfast Room

 Seats up to 14 guests at a time overlooking our colourful garden, in a light, bright but homely atmosphere.
-Help yourself to cereals, OJ, yoghurts and fresh fruit with warm croissants.
+Help yourself to cereals, OJ, yoghurts and fresh fruit.

 Weekends & bank holidays – 8.30am – 9.30am

 Please help yourself to any of the breakfast choice available on the dresser;